Here are some simple things you can do to protect yourself when dealing with any supplier (especially those found outside of SaleHoo).

 4. Purchase a sample before bulk ordering to ensure that the item meets your expectations.

 6. Low prices do not necessarily mean fraud, but radically low prices should warrant a closer look.
-If a price seems too good to be true, it probably is.
+If a price seems to good to be true, it probably is.
 Ask the seller as many questions about the item's authenticity as you can before you go any further.
-Request that they provide you with a proof of authenticity for their products, as most brand name items come with official paperwork for resale.